finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

 - Highlight current selected button in Main Menu
 - Complete Main Menu Carousel
 - Further highlight selected card and de-highlight unselected
-- Create Sort Menu for the Deck Editor and Cards Explorer
-- Group cards in the Deck Editor with a number instead of stacking them
-- Have # of stacks in the Deck Editor grow dynamically (remove deckMaxCount?)
 - Edit Deck List in the Deck Save Menu
 - Press and hold on Popups/Card Viewer to copy text
 - Navigate games from Cards Browser